Do you struggle with writing friendly reminder emails?

 Can’t wait to see everyone and catch up next weekend at our team-building retreat.

-Speaking of which, just a quick reminder to fill out the dietary information form and confirm your dietary preferences, so we can finalize the menu.
+Speaking of which, just a quick reminder to fill out the dietary information form and confirm your nutritional preferences, so we can finalize the menu.

 See you soon!